MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-45/README.md

 # Generic Buy Now, Pay Later Project
-Groups should generate their own suitable `README.md`.

-Note to groups: Make sure to read the `README.md` located in `./data/README.md` for details on how the weekly datasets will be released.
+## Group 45
+#### Team Member:
+Aobo Li, Jialiang Shen, Jiqiang Chen, Junkai Zhang, Ying Zhu

+**Research Goal:** The research goal is to help the BNPL company to find the best merchants to cooperate with by forecasting the expected revenue of each merchants in the following year.

+**Instruction:**
-Run the code in following order
+Run the code in following order:
 1. Run download.py in script folder, command line in terminal should follow the format of:

 python3 ../generic-buy-now-pay-later-project-group-45/scripts/download.py --path ../generic-buy-now-pay-later-project-group-45/data/tables